Updated: Sep 1

 Manage the controllable risks.
 Fortunately, there’s a lot you can do to lower your risk.
 A healthy lifestyle will help keep your brain and whole body strong.
 Certain medical conditions, like diabetes or high blood pressure, also contribute to the likelihood of stroke, so that’s another good reason to manage them correctly.

 Find out about mini-strokes.
 The technical term for mini-strokes is transient ischemic attacks (TIA) where a blood vessel is briefly blocked.
-Up to half of all strokes occur within two days after a TIA so act promptly if you notice slurred speech or blurry vision.
+Up to half of all strokes occur within two days after a TIA so act promptly if you notice slurred speech or blurry vision and go straight to the emergency room.

 Distinguish between different kinds of strokes.
 There are two major forms of stroke: